N1H1L0/Formatter/README.md

 ## License

-All of my code in this project is MIT Licensed - see the LICENSE.md file for details.
+All of my code in this project is MIT Licensed - see the LICENSE file for details.